Gabriel Mercado

 Gabriel Iván Mercado (born 18 March 1987) is an Argentine professional footballer who plays for Internacional.
 Mainly a right back, he could also play as a central defender.

 He began his career with Racing Club and Estudiantes before joining River Plate in 2012, going on to win six domestic and international tournaments including the 2015 Copa Libertadores.
 In 2016, he joined Sevilla for €2.5 million.

 Mercado made his international debut for Argentina in 2010, and was part of their squad that came runners-up at the Copa América Centenario, and also took part at the 2018 FIFA World Cup.

 Club career

 Early career

 Born in Puerto Madryn, Chubut, Mercado made his professional debut for Racing Club on 21 February 2007 in a 0–1 home defeat to San Lorenzo.
-He went to establish himself as a regular member of the Racing first team.
+He went on to establish himself as a regular member of the Racing first team.

 In July 2010, Mercado joined Estudiantes de La Plata for $800,000 and 50% of his rights.
 He won the Apertura in his debut season, and stayed at the club until 2012.

 In July 2012, he signed for River Plate.